“He Still Doesn’t Get It” — What lies beneath?

 That was the general reaction to President Trump’s recent meeting with the pandemic task force.

-To be honest, that was a polite way of saying what nobody wanted to say out loud because it was too appalling, which was: “He’s just not that into it.”
+To be honest, that was a polite way of saying what nobody wanted to say out loud, which was: “He’s just not into it.”

 Evidence for that was his, “It is what it is” response in another interview, that just made a bad situation worse when it comes to having a President to lead us through the pandemic.